Stephanie is a graduate Pony Clubber, a rock climber, hiker, poet, writing tutor, belly dancer, yoga student, and

 The shelter and fence alone require a significant start-up cost, which is why most people board their horses at a nearby stable.

 The price of board varies considerably—from $250–$1,200 or more per month.

 Factors that affect the price of board:

-- Indoor Riding Arena: Barn with an indoor riding arena is almost automatically a few hundred dollars more expensive than surrounding barns.
+- Indoor Riding Arena: A barn with an indoor riding arena is almost automatically a few hundred dollars more expensive than surrounding barns.